How to Prevent M&A Deal Fatigue

 In the context of mergers and acquisitions, deal fatigue is the mental and emotional exhaustion that sets in as a transaction stretches on.
 Deal fatigue can cause sellers to "shut down" (stop engaging in meaningful conversations) due to feelings of frustration, irritation, and helplessness, creating new barriers for the deal and exacerbating ones that might already exist.

 The causes of deal fatigue can be as unique as the deal itself.
-These are just a few causes we have seen lead to M&A deal fatigue:
+These are just a few scenarios we have seen lead to M&A deal fatigue:

 - Details changing mid-deal.
-The process for preparing to sell is already a long process, any shift in terms (like valuation) often causes frustration.
+The process for preparing to sell a business is already a long process, any shift in terms (like valuation) often causes frustration.

 - Messy financial statements.
 Buyers often come to the table ready to deal, with terms and requests in hand.
 When they have to explain their requests or go to extra lengths to get the information they need, they start to lose confidence in the seller’s ability to transact at the agreed upon price.

 - Indecisive parties.
-Sellers often convince themselves they are ready to step back (or step away) from their business without mentally and emotionally preparing for it.
-That false confidence can lead to cold feet, indecision, and fatigue.
+Sellers often convince themselves they are ready to step back (or step away) from their business without mentally and/or emotionally preparing for it.
+That false confidence can lead to cold feet, indecision, and subsequently, fatigue.

-Deal fatigue can affect all parties, but sellers feel deal fatigue more often than buyers.
-The sellers often have put blood, sweat, and tears into the businesses they are running, so there is naturally going to be some emotional investment in the sale of their business.
-They care about the years they have given to the company, their own legacy, and taking care of the company’s people.
-While less visible to the market, that emotional attachment is part of every transaction.
+Deal fatigue can affect all parties, but it is more common for sellers to feel the effects of fatigue than buyers.
+They care about the years they have given to the company, their own legacy, and taking care of the company’s people–a clear indication of the emotional investment in the sale of their business.

 How to Avoid M&A Deal Fatigue

-The avoidance of deal fatigue often lies on the seller and their advisor(s).
-Before the deal begins, there needs to be a focus on preparation; once the process begins, best practice is to have constant communication and set touchpoints.
+The avoidance of deal fatigue often is in the court of the seller and their advisor(s).
+Before the deal begins, there needs to be a focus on preparation; once the process begins, best practice is to have constant communication and set touch points.
 Here are some basic steps to take if you want to minimize the impact of deal fatigue (or even prevent it entirely):